intel-lab-lkp/linux/Documentation/networking/ipvs-sysctl.rst

 	The value definition is the same as that of drop_entry and drop_packet.

+svc_lfactor - INTEGER
+	-3 - default
+	Valid range: -8 (larger table) ..
+8 (smaller table)

+	Controls the sizing of the service hash table based on the load factor (number of services per table buckets).
+The table will grow and shrink in the range of 2^4 - 2^20.
+	See conn_lfactor for explanation.

 sync_threshold - vector of 2 INTEGERs: sync_threshold, sync_period
 	default 3 50